bktonny/-cityxchange/README.md

-# -cityxchange
+# -eMaaS use case for cityxchange
-+cityxchange ICT Architecture
++cityxchange ICT Architecture for electric mobility as a service